 - the John Kempe Society

-I write about issues around Salcombe Harbour in my blog.
+I write about issues around Salcombe Harbour in my blog on this website.